-Second, in the previous models, the only alternative to business investment, trading, not only generates less aggregate demand spillovers than the other, but also faces tighter borrowing constraints.
+Second, in the previous models, trading, which is the only alternative to the business investment, not only generates less aggregate demand spillovers than the other, but also faces tighter borrowing constraints.
 This might give the reader a false impression that these two features, less spillovers and tighter borrowing constraints, must go together to have instability and fluctuations.
-The extension presented below will show that this need not be the case, by adding another investment opportunity, which generates less spillovers and face less borrowing constraints.
-What is needed for endogenous fluctuations is that some profitable projects have less spillovers than others, and can be financed only at at a high level of economic activities.
+The extension presented below will show that this need not be the case, by adding another investment opportunity, which generates less spillovers and face less borrowing